Skip navigation

 Who missed the cut at the 2026 Open Championship?

-Of those playing the best coming into the tournament, Fitzpatrick has to be the biggest name not getting to attempt a weekend push for the Claret Jug.
+Of those playing well this year, Fitzpatrick has to be the biggest name to miss out.

-Recent Open Championship winners Brian Harman and Cameron Smith were other notable names being cut.
-Ditto for two-time Open champ Padraig Harrington, the last man to repeat back in 2007 and 2008.
+Recent Open Championship winners Brian Harman and Cameron Smith were other notable names missing the cut.
+Ditto for two-time Open champ Padraig Harrington, the last man to repeat, in 2007 and 2008.

-2026 Tour winners not making it to the weekend at Birkdale include Viktor Hovland, Gary Woodland and Tom Kim.
+This year’s Tour winners not making it to the weekend include Viktor Hovland, Gary Woodland and Tom Kim.

 Haotong Li brought in both good course history (solo third at Birkdale in 2017) and strong recent results at The Open (T-4 last year at Royal Portrush).
-None of that seemed to matter as he went 72-72.
+None of that mattered as he went 72-72.

 Bryson DeChambeau was assessed a two-stroke penalty after his round Friday at the Open Championship for improving his swing path on the par-4 fifth hole.